 Why ED Medications Sometimes Fall Short

-Medications like Viagra (sildenafil) and Cialis (tadalafil) are PDE5 inhibitors.
-They work by enhancing the nitric oxide signalling pathway that relaxes smooth muscle in the penis, allowing blood to flow in and produce an erection.
-But this pathway depends on adequate testosterone levels to function properly.
+Viagra (sildenafil) and Cialis (tadalafil) are PDE5 inhibitors.
+They amplify the nitric oxide signalling pathway that relaxes smooth muscle in the penis so blood can flow in.
+That pathway depends on adequate testosterone to function.

-Testosterone stimulates the production of nitric oxide synthase — the enzyme that kicks off the entire erection cascade.
+Testosterone drives production of nitric oxide synthase, the enzyme that starts the erection cascade.
 In men with low testosterone (total T below 10 nmol/L or free T below 180 pmol/L), the nitric oxide system is blunted.
-PDE5 inhibitors can only enhance a signal that already exists; they cannot create one from scratch.
+PDE5 inhibitors can only boost a signal that already exists.
+They can't create one from scratch.

 The Evidence for Combination Therapy